Shams 1 Solar Power Station, United Arab Emirates

-Upon completion, Shams 1 will be the first solar farm in the Middle East and the largest concentrated solar power (CSP) plant in the world.
-The project is estimated to cost $600m.
+The $600m Shams 1 is the first solar farm in the Middle East and the largest concentrated solar power (CSP) plant in the world.

-Shams 1 will have an installed capacity of 100MW, sufficient to power 62,000 homes.
-The power generated from the plant will be sold to the Abu Dhabi Water and Electricity Company (ADWEC) under a long-term sales contract.
+The electricity generated by Shams 1 is sufficient to power 62,000 homes and is currently sold to the Abu Dhabi Water and Electricity Company (ADWEC) under a long-term sales contract.

-Shams 1 is expected to off-set 175,000t of carbon dioxide, which is equivalent to planting 1.5 million trees or removing 15,000 cars from the roads of Abu Dhabi.
-The plant will be owned and operated by Shams Power Company, a consortium of Masdar (60%), Abengoa Solar (20%) and Total (20%).
+Shams 1 displaces about 175,000t of carbon dioxide, which is equivalent to planting 1.5 million trees or removing 15,000 cars from the roads of Abu Dhabi.
+The plant is owned and operated by Shams Power Company, a consortium of Masdar (60%), Abengoa Solar (20%) and Total (20%).

 Abu Dhabi-based Masdar promotes renewable energy in the Middle East.
-Shams 1 is the company's second project registered with the UN and the first approved CSP plant under the clean development mechanism (CDM).
+Shams 1 was the company’s second project registered with the UN and the first approved CSP plant under the clean development mechanism (CDM).

-The plant will earn carbon credits under the UN's CDM.
-It is also approved by the Government of Abu Dhabi for a solar incentive programme in the form of a long term Green Power agreement.
+The plant earns carbon credits under the UN’s CDM.
+It was also approved by the Government of Abu Dhabi for a solar incentive programme in the form of a long term Green Power agreement.

 The project attained its financial closure in March 2011, when Shams Power Company raised $600m from ten regional and international lenders - BNP Paribas, KfW, Mizuho, SociétéGénérale, The Bank of Toyko-Mitsubishi, National Bank of Abu Dhabi, Union National Bank, Natixis, Sumitomo Mitsui Banking Corporation and WestLB.
 Mott MacDonald was the lenders' engineer.